Why is visual balance important for any user interface?

 Isn’t work/life balance a private matter, and not a team issue?

 Working in a big city has its advantages, but also disadvantages mostly related to stress and longer commutes.
 When your company is located in or near a big city you need to take into account the commute duration, not only the distance.
-Actual traffic can be estimated too, using mapping solutions.
+Actual traffic can be estimated too, using online mapping solutions.